Now you might be forgiven for thinking this is not much of a story, but it is one of those little insights into the development of Chorlton.

 But such was the demand for housing that these too began to be built over.

-In the 1920 the six terraced houses facing the Rec on Beech Road went up, followed by the parade of shops running from Wilton down to the chip shop and newsagents.
+In 1915 the six terraced houses facing the Rec on Beech Road went up, followed a little later by the parade of shops running from Wilton down to the chip shop and newsagents.